 For information on signing requests using temporary security credentials in your REST API requests, see Signing and Authenticating REST Requests.
 For information about sending requests using AWS SDKs, see Making Requests Using the AWS SDKs.

-For more information about IAM support for temporary security credentials, see Granting Temporary Access to Your AWS Resources in IAM User Guide.
+For more information about IAM support for temporary security credentials, see Temporary Security Credentials in the IAM User Guide.

 For added security, you can require multifactor authentication (MFA) when accessing your Amazon S3 resources by configuring a bucket policy.
 For information, see Adding a Bucket Policy to Require MFA Authentication.
 After you require MFA to access your Amazon S3 resources, the only way you can access these resources is by providing temporary credentials that are created with an MFA key.
-For more information, see the AWS Multi-Factor Authentication detail page and Configuring MFA-Protected API Access in IAM User Guide.
+For more information, see the AWS Multi-Factor Authentication detail page and Configuring MFA-Protected API Access in the IAM User Guide.

 You send REST requests to the service's predefined endpoint.
 For a list of all AWS services and their corresponding endpoints, go to Regions and Endpoints in the AWS General Reference.